Housing benefit if you are pension age

 You can only do this if you're applying for pension credit at the same time.

-Pension credit can top up your income if you're struggling with living costs in retirement.
+Pension credit can top up your income if you're on a low income in retirement.

 There's no form to fill in and you can apply over the phone.